RozhakXD/Faucetearner/README.md

 - Your withdrawal nominal is so small that it cannot reach your crypto wallet.

 ### Warning?!
-This tools was created only to make it easier for users to claim XRP tokens on the FaucetEarner service.
-You must use this tools carefully!
+This tools only serves to simplify the process of claiming XRP tokens on FaucetEarner and does not guarantee successful claims or any profits.
+Please use this tools with caution and always follow FaucetEarner's terms of service.

+##
 ```python
 print("Thank You!")
 ```